openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 You must now add Subsections to the Section.

 Whether or not students see the new Section depends on the release date.
-See LINK for more information on releasing your course.
+See :ref:`Publishing Your Course` for more information.

 .. _Subsections: